Larapinta Trail blog, Central Australia | April 2012

 It’s a wondrous experience travelling through this ahistoric landscape, time stands still out here, these little waterholes, I’ve a new appreciation for Central Australia thanks to this excursion into the West MacDonnell Range.

 The sun has just gone down over the nearby ridge, maybe the flies will sense it’s time to take a break.

 I’ve had some experience in trail finding over the years, not always blazing my own, but as in life, I parted ways with the accepted trail and, well, just crashed on until some evidence of the trail presented itself, or, occasionally, I backtracked and chose another route.
-For me it all worked out well enough, maybe 5 minutes in total looking for the trail but others wrote in the log books of spending hours extra on this section.
+For me it all worked out well enough, maybe five minutes in total looking for the trail but others wrote in the log books of spending hours extra on this section.

 The most scenic sections of the entire trail with the exception of the last, climbing Mt Sonder, been there, done that, twice, have been traversed.